 You're going to love the journey of growing closer to God.
 Now that your sin debt is taken care of, you have an invitation to enter His presence at any moment.
-Hebrews 4:16 says, "Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need."
+Hebrews 4:16 says, "Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need."

 You don't need a priest or a mediator-you can come directly to your heavenly Father at any time.
 You can talk with Him through prayer, and He will talk with you through His word, the Bible.
-He says that His word is "living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart" (Hebrews 4:12).
+He says that His word is "quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).